lorikrell/gamerchic/docs/photoshop/wow-logo.md

 * Medium logos with space for your [guild crests](crest.md)

 :::sonceri
 New to using Photoshop/Photopea?
 I've added some extra info to help below.
 It does help having some experience with graphic programs.
+Additions for Affinity Designer will be added later, but similar.
 :::

 ## Download Files